BOLTYI/SkanOwl/README.md

 Here the discord community: https://discord.gg/hyb2869MWg

 ScanOwl is a network scanning tool designed to detect known and unknown MAC addresses in a network environment.
-It allows users to manage and monitor network traffic in real-time, detect potential security issues like ARP spoofing and MAC spoofing, and provide insights into network activity.
+It allows users to manage and monitor network traffic in real-time, detect potential security issues like ARP spoofing and MAC spoofing, and provide insights into network activity.It aims to be usable on Windows and Linux.

 Features:
 MAC Address Detection: Scans the network for MAC addresses, categorizing them as known or unknown based on user-defined files.